-The Committee for the School of Archaeology is responsible for the organisation and teaching of most archaeology within the University, but it delegates responsibility for all graduate matters to its Graduate Studies Committee, which reports to it regularly.
-The Archaeology Graduate Studies Committee (or GSC for short) therefore deals with the admission of graduate students, applications for transfers of status, approval of doctoral thesis titles, appointment of supervisors and examiners, and other matters involving graduate students that arise from time to time or are referred to it by other university bodies.
+The School of Archaeology has overall responsibility for the organisation and teaching of the D.Phil. courses covered by this handbook.
+It manages this through its Graduate Studies Committee (GSC), with course- or subject-specific matters to the relevant sub-committees, all of which report to the GSC.
+The GSC is, therefore, the formal body within the School for dealing with matters arising from the admission of graduate students, applications for transfers of status, approval of doctoral thesis titles, appointment of supervisors and examiners, and other matters involving its graduate students that arise from time to time or are referred to it by other university bodies.